Updated: Sep 11

 Dinosaurs provide a great opportunity for pretend and play where they can build their imagination as well as put their knowledge to use.
 And, it can also help them cope with fears since they have the chance to learn all about these ferocious beasts with sharp teeth and powerful bodies.
 Learning all you can about something that seems scary, can actually ease some of the fear.

 Dinosaur Twins Explore the Woods was inspired by the twins and created as a gift for their third birthday.
 It helped them imagine what life would be like if they were a dinosaur!
 It is a story and colouring book so the reader can take part in the adventure too.
 And, perhaps your children can be inspired to create a story about the kind of dinosaur they would like to be!

-Book 2: Dinosaur Twins Make New Friends will be coming in the new year!
+Book 2: Dinosaur Twins Make New Friends

-For math there is a chance to offer comparisons - big, bigger, biggest; connecting size with something in today's world (length of 3 school buses), and there are a lot of opportunities for sorting and classifying.
+For Math, there is a chance to offer comparisons - big, bigger, biggest; connecting size with something in today's world (length of 3 school buses), and there are a lot of opportunities for sorting and classifying.

-The study of dinosaurs seems never ending as there are so many of them, so much to learn about each of them and, new discoveries being made all the time.
+The study of dinosaurs seems never-ending as there are so many of them, so much to learn about each of them and, new discoveries being made all the time.
 So, if a child shows an interest in dinosaurs, it can be an easy thing to encourage.
 Not only will it help develop their observation skills, attention span and information processing, it will allow them to grow their imagination, and grow into brilliant little learners!

 “Dinosaurs may be extinct from the face of the planet, but they are alive and well in our imaginations.”

 When a child has an interest in a specific topic, you can create so much learning around that topic.
 Check out the blog post Thematic Learning for ideas!